openvinotoolkit/openvino/docs/ops/sequence/RNNSequence_4.md

-## LSTMSequence <a name="LSTMSequence"></a> {#openvino_docs_ops_sequence_LSTMSequence_1}
+## RNNSequence <a name="RNNSequence"></a> {#openvino_docs_ops_sequence_RNNSequence_4}

-**Versioned name**: *LSTMSequence-1*
+**Versioned name**: *RNNSequence-4*

 **Category**: *Sequence processing*

-**Short description**: *LSTMSequence* operation represents a series of LSTM cells.
-Each cell is implemented as <a href="#LSTMCell">LSTMCell</a> operation.
+**Short description**: *RNNSequence* operation represents a series of RNN cells.
+Each cell is implemented as <a href="#RNNCell">RNNCell</a> operation.

 **Detailed description**

-A single cell in the sequence is implemented in the same way as in <a href="#LSTMCell">LSTMCell</a> operation. *LSTMSequence* represents a sequence of LSTM cells.
+A single cell in the sequence is implemented in the same way as in <a href="#RNNCell">RNNCell</a> operation. *RNNSequence* represents a sequence of RNN cells.
 The sequence can be connected differently depending on `direction` attribute that specifies the direction of traversing of input data along sequence dimension or specifies whether it should be a bidirectional sequence.
-The most of the attributes are in sync with the specification of ONNX LSTM operator defined <a href="https://github.com/onnx/onnx/blob/master/docs/Operators.md#lstm">LSTMCell</a>.
+The most of the attributes are in sync with the specification of ONNX RNN operator defined <a href="https://github.com/onnx/onnx/blob/master/docs/Operators.md#rnn">RNNCell</a>.

 **Attributes**